mayurand/AIND-Sudoku/README.md

 # Question 1 (Naked Twins)
 Q: How do we use constraint propagation to solve the naked twins problem?
 A: We iterate over each of the units in the unitlist to find the twin pairs.
-If a pair is found then the values in this pair are removed from the other peers in the same unit.
-Naked twins problem is taken as a third constraint along with eliminate and only choice.
+If a pair is found then the individual values in this pair are removed from every other box in the same unit.
+The Naked twins problem is taken as a third constraint along with eliminate and only choice to reduce the possibilities in a given sudoku.

 # Question 2 (Diagonal Sudoku)
 Q: How do we use constraint propagation to solve the diagonal sudoku problem?
-A: To solve the diagonal sudoku problem add a new constraint as a unit to unitlist which consists of columns, rows and 3X3 box as a unit.
+A: To solve the diagonal sudoku problem add a new constraint as a unit to unitlist which consists of columns, rows and 3X3 box as units.
-Including the diagonals as a unit, keeps the problem same and only adds a new constraint in the problem definition.
-The rest of the code remains the same.
+Including the diagonals as units keeps the problem unchanged and only adds a new constraint in the problem definition.
+The rest of the code remains the same and can directly run.

 ### Install